estuary/flow/site/docs/concepts/schemas.md

   # If the array is non-empty, reduce by appending its items.
   - minItems: 1
     reduce: { strategy: append }
-  # Otherwise if the array is empty, reset the reduced array to be empty.
+  # Otherwise, if the array is empty, reset the reduced array to be empty.
   - maxItems: 0
     reduce: { strategy: lastWriteWins }